-4. You do not certify to the requester that you are not subject to backup withholding under 3 above (for reportable
+4. You do not certify to the requester that you are not subject to backup withholding under 3 above (for reportable interest and dividend accounts opened after 1983 only), or

-5. You do not certify your TIN.
-See the Part III instructions for exceptions.
+5. You do not certify your TIN when required.
+See the Part III instructions on page 2 for details.

-Certain payees and payments are exempt from backup withholding and information reporting.
+Certain payees and payments are exempt from backup withholding.
 See the Part II instructions and the separate Instructions for the Requester of Form W-9.